LoganML/GIPHY/readme.md

 # GIPHY API and AJAX

-## This app displays buttons related to a certain topic and allows you to add search terms to generate additional buttons that when clicked, accesses the GIPHY API and generates 10 static GIPHY images.
-Click on an image to pause or play the GIF.
+## This app generates GIPHYs by either clicking on the buttons proivded, or adding some yourself by searching for them using the search bar.
+Clicking on a button will provide you with 10 static GIPHYs that you can simply click on to play or pause them.
+Each GIPHY will load with a rating (g,pg,pg-13,etc).

 #### The app takes the entered search term topics from a user input box and pushes them into array from which it creates buttons in the HTML.
 Clicking on a button grabs 10 static, non-animated gif images from the GIPHY API and places them on the page.
 - When the user clicks one of the still GIPHY images, the gif should animate.